malramsay64/phd-thesis/05_Crystal_Melting/results.md

 - The p2 crystal is demonstrated to be the most stable in the above simulations

-- Figure: Change in volume over time for range of temperatures
-    - Track the melting of the crystal structure

-- Figure: Melting rates including errors
-    - Normalise temperature by the melting temperature
+![This figure shows the change in volume of an inital crystal surrounded by liquid as a function of time.
+Each set of conditions was repeated five times from independent configurations, with the results from each configuration shown as a dot.The change in volume proceeds fairly linearly over the changes in volume presented here.](../Projects/Crystal_Melting/figures/melting_volume.pdf){#fig:melting_volume}

+![The crystal growth rates normalised by the melting point.
+For clarity a light grey line has been marked at a melting rate of 0.
+These results are for both high and low pressure melting, which when normalised by the melting point collapse onto the same curve.
+Multiple independent result for every set of conditions are marked individually.](../Projects/Crystal_Melting/figures/growth_rates.pdf){#fig:growth_rates}

 - Figure: Rotational relaxation times
     - Note pressures collapse onto a single curve

-- Figure: Melting rates normalised by the rotational relaxation time
-    - This includes the data for both pressures
-    - Do the melting rates track the same for both pressures
-    - More than just bulk dynamics
+![This normalises both the temeprature by the melting point, and the growth rate by the rotational relaxation.
+In this figure we can see that the growth rate is increases faster than would just be explained by the dynamics.
+The shape of the curve seems to indicate a slowing down of this effect, which is opposite of what is expected.
+This effect is currently unexplained.](../Projects/Crystal_Melting/figures/normalised_melting.pdf){#fig:growth_rates}